AD-Angel/Getting-and-Cleaning-Data--Final-Project/README.md

 # Getting and Cleaning Data: Final Project
- Peer-graded Assignment: Getting and Cleaning Data Week 4 It has the instructions on how to run analysis on Human Activity recognition dataset.
+ Peer-graded Assignment: Getting and Cleaning Data Week 4 It has the instructions on how to run an analysis on the dataset.

 Dataset
 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones